 In Peru, the dry seeds are heated in hot skillet and consumed as a type of mini-popcorn.
 Quinoa is also used straight or toasted and ground to make flour for use in various recipes and to fortify baked breads.
 In regions near Cusco and the Bolivian highlands, it is used to make "peske de quinoa" or "pesque", a spicy thick risotto-like dish.

 Archaeological evidence actually indicates that Andean quinoa was domesticated long before the Incan civilization.

 In the book Quinoa: Sustainable Production, Variety Improvement, and Nutritive Value in Agroecological Systems, it was identified that pre-Incan native populations grew quinoa and also "practiced intensive agriculture, using irrigation, composting, rotations, and construction of terraces to conserve soil fertility in the mountains and increase agricultural production, especially in the areas surrounding Lake Titicaca."

 Over thousands of years, wild Chenopodium quinoa has been developed into many cultivated subspecies that are adaptable to a number of different climate zones and elevation ranges.

 There are therefore many "landraces" or local crop varieties of quinoa seeds, especially between Cusco, Perú and Lake Poopó, Bolivia where it has long been domesticated, maintained and controlled by generations of Andean farmers.

-Back in the late 90's, we remember purchasing a pound of quinoa for less than $1.99, a little more than most grains at that time.
-Then it slowly increased to $2.99 a pound which remained consistent for several years.
+Back in the late 90's, we remember purchasing a pound of organic quinoa for less than $1.99, a little more than most grains at that time.
+Then it slowly increased to about $2.99 a pound which remained consistent for several years.

 After 2013, the price soared considerably as popularity reached an all-time high.
-Currently as of 2017, bulk quinoa is usually sold at a price range between 5.99 and 6.99 in California and other U.S. locations.
+Currently as of 2017, bulk organic quinoa is usually sold at a price range between 5.99 and 8.99 in California and other U.S. locations.
 Pre-packaged whole grains are notably more expensive than purchasing it in bulk quantities.